Frequently Asked Questions

 Who wrote this Voter Guide?

-Our community of 2,500 includes residents from all five boroughs committed to a city with more than enough of everything we need to thrive.
+Our community of over 4,000 includes residents from all five boroughs committed to a city with more than enough of everything we need to thrive.
 For too long, politics has prioritized the voices of a few—especially homeowners and car owners.
 We aim to center renters and transit riders in the decisions that shape our city.

 Want to join us?
 Sign up here.